AlexandruC5/Development_Assignment/README.md

 when one exits the camera it's repositioned behind the other, creating the effect of infinite parallax.
 Charged jump with vertical or diagional force.

+### Last Innovations

+The player can grow up eating enemies and can divide itself.
+The scale of the player affects his movility.
+You can only pass the levels by reaching a minimum score eating enemies.
+Escalable and dynamic UI.
+Charging screen.

 ### Credits

 We do not own any of the sprites, tilesets, music or fx used in this game.
 Authors credited below